-Your appearance, dental health and the proper functioning of your mouth are all important reason for wearing a dental bridge.
-A dental bridge helps maintain the natural shape of your face and my help support your lips and cheeks.
-It can also help you maintain a more youthful appearance.
+Why do I need a dental bridge?Most people don’t realize it, but your teeth actually help maintain the shape of your face.
+A dental bridge will support your lips and cheek.
 The loss of a back tooth may cause your mouth to sink and your face to look older.

 Three main types of dental bridges:

 - Fixed Dental Bridge: this is a permanent option that places a prosthetic or “pontic” tooth in place of the extracted tooth and anchors it with additional crowns on either side.

 - Removable Dental Bridge: An appliance that has the prosthetic teeth attached to a “palate” and can be easily inserted and removed for cleaning.